ismorales1/cse15l-lab-reports/LabReportTwo.md

 The `handleRequest()` method is invoked again with the url, ```localhost:45992/add-message?s=hi```.
 This method also gets invoked another four times where the inputs and query is: ```s=Today is very sunny```, ```s=There is also no traffic today```, ```s=It is a good day today```, and ```s=San Diego is cool```.
 This means that after the provided url is handled, the global variable ```entireSequ``` gets updated five times and each new string gets concatenated to the existing sequence of strings.
 Each time that a new query is provided in the url, the ```entireSequ``` global variable gets updated and the corresponding sequence of strings gets printed onto the webpage.
 Also, a new line is provided after each new input, allowing each new subset of strings to appear below the previous strings provided in the query.

 ##Part 2:

-Failure inducing input for the append method in the LinkedListExample.java program:
+Failure inducing input for the append method in the LinkedListExample.java program (as a JUnit test):
 ```
+@Test
 public void linkedListAppendTester(){
 LinkedList pracList = new LinkedList();
 pracList.append(4);